(A) What is an individual development account program?

-(1) The CDJFS shall require the fiduciary organization to collect and maintain information regarding the IDA program pursuant to the provisions of section 329.12 of the Revised Code.
-The fiduciary organization shall report account information to the CDJFS on the JFS 05101, "The Ohio Department of Job and Family Services, Individual Development Account Report" (2006).
+(1) The county agency shall require the fiduciary organization to collect and maintain information regarding the IDA program pursuant to the provisions of section 329.12 of the Revised Code.
+The fiduciary organization shall report account information to the county agency on the JFS 05101, "The Ohio Department of Job and Family Services, Individual Development Account Report" ( rev. 8/2006).

-(2) The CDJFS shall prepare a semi-annual report on its IDA program pursuant to the requirements of paragraph (E) of section 329.12 of the Revised Code.
+(2) The county agency shall prepare a semi-annual report on its IDA program pursuant to the requirements of division (E) of section 329.12 of the Revised Code.

 Promulgated Under: 119.03

 Rule Amplifies: 329.11 , 329.12 , 329.13 , 329.14